divs-spec/Generative-AI-for-Demystifying-Legal-Documents/README.md

 * Some translations rely on Hugging Face MarianMT; not all languages may be equally strong.
 * Long documents may be chunked; very large contracts may take longer.
 * For production, deploy with Gunicorn + Nginx (or Cloud Run).

 ---

+## Future Extensions

+⚙️ Clause Risk Classification — Highlight unfair terms and risky obligations.

+🔍 Regulatory Compliance Checker — Map clauses against jurisdictional compliance benchmarks.

+📊 Explainability Layer — Provide attention-visualization for model interpretability.

+☁️ Cloud-Native Deployment — Containerization via Docker + deployment on Google Cloud Run or Kubernetes.

+---

+## Conclusion

+This project operationalizes AI-driven legal simplification with a focus on human accessibility, linguistic equity, and social empowerment.
+By bridging the gap between legal complexity and public comprehension, it enhances transparency, reduces exploitation risks, and contributes to a more informed civil society.

+---